-BAS stands for Business Activity statement.
-All Australian businesses that have revenue of over $75,000 (except for not-for-profit organisations which can be over $150,000) are legally required to fill in a Business Activity Statement and report to the Australian Taxation Office.
+All Australian businesses that have revenue of over $75,000 (except for not-for-profit organisations, which can be over $150,000) are legally required to fill in a Business Activity Statement and report to the Australian Taxation Office.

-Usually businesses just starting up would report once a quarter – by the 28th October, 28th February, 28th April and 28th July.
-If you report quarterly, you have 3 options:
+Usually businesses just starting up would report once a quarter – by the 28 October, 28 February, 28 April and 28 July.
+If you report quarterly, you have three options:

 Option 1: work out, report and pay GST quarterly